krish2677/PERKS/README.md

 # 🌟 PERKS – Platform for Engineering Roadmap and Knowledge

 **PERKS** is a comprehensive, full-stack web platform designed to guide engineering students through their academic and professional journey.
 It helps students make informed decisions about electives, internships, clubs, and skill development — all in one place.
+(It has dummy data for now)

 ---